Tuition, Fees and Business Office

 |Payment 3 Due - 10/25/2019||Payment 3 Due - 3/27/2020|

-Typical payment plans are three monthly payments so the balance is paid by the start of Returning Student Registration.
+Traditional payment plans are three monthly payments having the balance paid by the start of Returning Student Registration.
 First payment is due no later than the start of each term.
-If set up early, the payments can be split into smaller payments.
+If set up early, the monthly amount can be split into smaller payments.
 Once a payment plan is set up, mailed statements are no longer sent out.
 Failure to make your monthly payments will result in late fees and the account being placed on hold.

 Self-Paying: Student is responsible for making their own on time payments